Xiphiros/osu-tracker/memory-bank/01_Architecture_And_Structure.md

 ## 1.1.
 Guiding Principles

 This project follows a modular and maintainable architecture.
-The backend is decoupled from the frontend, communicating via a clear API.
+The backend is decoupled from the frontend, communicating via a clear REST API.
 This allows for independent development and testing.

 ## 1.2.
 Technology Stack